csainty/csainty.github.io/_posts/2015-08-05-jekyll-in-vagrant.md

 When you are done you can run `publish.sh` which will do a fresh build, then push the built assets to a GitHub branch ready for hosting.

-Finallt `stop.sh` will simply shutdown the VM to free up resources.
+Finally `stop.sh` will simply shutdown the VM to free up resources.

 ### Customization
 Obviously these scripts and this setup are designed for my blog.
 It installs the plugins I need and publishes to my repo.
 So you are going to need to tweak it for your own purposes, but I hope it can help you on the way.